 4.4.8.1 General

-The 5G System is extended to support Time sensitive communication as defined in IEEE P802.1Qcc [95].
+The 5G System is extended to support Time sensitive communication as defined in IEEE 802.1 Tme Sensitive Networking (TSN) standards.

-In this Release of the specification, integration of 5G System with TSN networks that are based on IEEE TSN (IEEE P802.1Qcc [95]) is supported.
+This Release of the specification supports integration of the 5G System with IEEE 802.1 TSN networks that apply the fully centralized configuration model as defined in IEEE Std 802.1Qcc [95].
 IEEE TSN is a set of standards to define mechanisms for the time-sensitive (i.e. deterministic) transmission of data over Ethernet networks.

 4.4.8.2 Architecture to support Time Sensitive Communication